Reckoning: Part 2 — Object Lesson

 Case in point, the residents of Maryland wait seconds on a slow connection for megabytes of uncompressed JavaScript, thanks to the Angular 9-based SPA architecture of myMDTHINK.[16]

 American legislators like to means test public services.
-In that spirit, perhaps browsers should decline to load multiple megabytes of JavaScript if a site can't manage gzip.
+In that spirit, perhaps browsers should decline to load multiple megabytes of JavaScript from developers that feel so well-to-do they can afford to skip zipping content for the benefit of others.

 Tennessee, a state with higher-than-average child poverty, is at least using JavaScript to degrade the accessibility of its public services in unique ways.